 A big display is wonderful for editing.
 It’s also critical.
 You just cannot make good decisions on a small screen.
 Look for one that is 99% Adobe RGB capable.
 Refresh time matters much less than colour space.
 A 27ʺ display is about where the price inflection point comes.
 You want an IPS or equivalent panel, not a TFT one.

 You need a single good tripod with a ball head.
 Look for lots of weight handling and carbon fibre leg sets.
 Look for a head with a large ball, rather than a small one for precision.
-If you don’t know where to look, start with Gitzo.
-They are more expensive, but they will last you for the rest of your life.
-There are a lot of really lousy cheap ʺcarbonʺ tripods in the market.
-Buy your last tripod first.
+If you don’t know where to look, start with Manfrotto.
+They aren’t very expensive and will last you a long time.

 This is a studio project, so you want solid, reliable light stands with good reach and to reduce tipping hazards.
 Consider the C-Stand Complete which includes the base, the riser, a medium length boom and two knuckles.
 Every stand should be sandbagged.